MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 2. When using delimited allocation, we recommend reserving the equivalent of one capacity drive per server, **with no maximum**.
 This is more than the [published recommendation](plan-volumes#choosing-the-size-of-volumes) for regular allocation, which maxes out at four capacity drives total.

-3. If a server fails and needs to be replaced, as described in [Remove a server and its drives](remove-servers#remove-a-server-and-its-drives), you are responsible for updating the delimitation of each affected volume accordingly.
+3. If a server fails and needs to be replaced, as described in [Remove a server and its drives](remove-servers#remove-a-server-and-its-drives), you are responsible for updating the delimitation of each affected volume (i.e. adding a new server to its delimitation and removing the failed one – example below).

 ## Usage in PowerShell